Hecke orbits on Shimura varieties of Hodge type

-We also prove that isogeny classes are dense in the Newton strata containing them, see Theorem \ref{Thm:IsogenyClassesDenseNewtonStrata}.
-Moreover, we prove results about the $\ell$-adic Hecke orbits for primes $\ell \not=p$ generalising work of Chai, \cite{ChaiElladicmonodromy}, in the Siegel case, see Theorem \ref{Thm:LadicHeckeOrbits}. \begin{Rem} The condition that $p \ge h(G)$, as well as the assumption that $G^{\text{ad}}$ is $\mathbb{Q}$-simple, can be relaxed at the expense of introducing more notation, see Theorem \ref{Thm:MainTheorem2} for a precise statement. \end{Rem} \begin{Rem} Theorem 8.10 of \cite{BraggYang}, which gives a potentially good reduction criterion for K3 surfaces, is conditional on the Hecke orbit conjecture for certain orthogonal Shimura varieties, see Conjecture 8.2 of [\textit{ibid.}].
-In Section \ref{Sec:BraggYang} we explain that our results can be used to prove this conjecture under mild assumptions on $p$. \end{Rem}
+We also prove that isogeny classes are dense in the Newton strata containing them, see Theorem \ref{Thm:IsogenyClassesDenseNewtonStrata}; this proves (a generalisation of) Conjecture \ref{Conj:HO}.
+Moreover, we prove results about $\ell$-adic Hecke orbits for primes $\ell \not=p$ generalising work of Chai, \cite{ChaiElladicmonodromy}, in the Siegel case, see Theorem \ref{Thm:LadicHeckeOrbits}. \begin{Rem} The assumption that $\gad$ is $\mathbb{Q}$-simple, can be relaxed at the expense of introducing more notation, see Theorem \ref{Thm:MainTheorem2} for a precise statement.
+The assumption that $p>2$ is inherited from the work of Kim \cite{KimCentralLeaves}, and is not necessary for Siegel modular varieties. \end{Rem} \begin{Rem} Bragg--Yang prove a potentially good reduction criterion for K3 surfaces, see \cite[Theorem 8.10]{BraggYang}, conditional on the Hecke orbit conjecture for certain orthogonal Shimura varieties, see [\textit{ibid.}, Conjecture 8.2].
+In Section \ref{Sec:BraggYang} we explain that our results can be used to prove this conjecture for $p>2$. \end{Rem}